-I am a DPhil candidate in Machine Learning at the University of Oxford, supervised by Yarin Gal and Steve Roberts.
+I am a DPhil candidate in Machine Learning at the University of Oxford, supervised by Yarin Gal and Stephen Roberts.
 I am a member of the OATML group and the AIMS CDT.
+During my PhD, I was fortunate to have interned at NASA FDL-X (atmospheric density prediction from solar imagery) and Normal Computing (LLM agents for accelerating chip manufacturing).

 I am very happy to chat to anyone considering ML careers/PhDs - let me know if I can be of any help.
 Check my Notion page for some of the resources and advice I have found helpful.